justinbmcbride/DLA-Project/README.md

 ![Screenshot](Images/yolo_graph1.png)

 * The y-axis is COCO AP (average precision).
 * Instead of starting with a classifier and converting it into a real-time object detector using sliding boxes, YOLO takes in the whole image at once and divides it up into a grid.
 After that, it identifies bounding boxes, areas of the grid where an object might be.
-Then it classifies the bounding boxes with the highest probabilities of containing an object.
+Then it classifies the bounding boxes with the highest probability of containing an object.
 The progression can be seen below, taken from **[https://pjreddie.com/darknet/yolov2/](https://pjreddie.com/darknet/yolov2/)**

 ![Screenshot](Images/yolo_grid.png)